techworkersco/twc-site-nl/_resources/works-council.md

 As an example, E Corp claims they are financially struggling, and as a result they want to lay off a significant portion of the workforce.
 In The Netherlands, the people that are fired can have a right to unemployment benefits - however this right is controlled through the UWV.
 During any layoff process, the UWV will check for explicit OR consent to the changes that the business is willing to make.

+### Less than 50 employes?

+TODO: Some basic info on the lesser OR (BRP?).

+Less than 50 employees?
+There are still rights to a very similar structure of an OR, but it needs to be employee initiated.

 ## What is the purpose of an OR?

 [CITE] text from the lawbooks